Manually Inserting Codes

-You may find it useful to turn on Coded View (Alt + F3), which reveals the codes used in your document.
-Codes appear shaded and within square brackets. e.g. [sk1]
+If you have read about the View Menu, you know that the DBT editing window has a Formatted View and a Coded View.
+You may find it useful to switch to Coded View (Alt + F3) to reveal the codes used in your document.
+In your editing window, the DBT codes appear shaded and within square brackets.

-To manually insert a code, place your cursor at the point in the text where you wish to place the code and press the F9 key.
-(See Note below.)
-A dialog box appears, with a text field into which you insert your code.
+To manually insert a code, place your cursor at the point in the text where you want the code and press the F9 key or Ctrl+[ (left square bracket).
+A dialog box appears, with a text field into which you can insert your code and its parameters.

-In this example, we have entered the sk code, with the parameter 1, to skip 1 line in our text.
-Pressing Enter or clicking OK completes the task.
-You will now see your code appear in the text.
+In this example, we have entered the sk code, with the parameter 1, to skip one line in the text.
+Pressing Enter or clicking OK completes the task, and the code appears in our text.

 If you continue typing and then turn Coded view off, you will note that a blank line has appeared at the position you entered your code.